File Systems Compatible with Amazon EMR

 Amazon EMR and Hadoop typically use two or more of the following file systems when processing a cluster.
-HDFS and S3N are the two main file systems used with Amazon EMR.
+HDFS and EMRFS are the two main file systems used with Amazon EMR.

 HDFS is a distributed, scalable, and portable file system for Hadoop.
 An advantage of HDFS is data awareness between the Hadoop cluster nodes managing the clusters and the Hadoop cluster nodes managing the individual steps.
-For more information about how HDFS works, see http://hadoop.apache.org/docs/stable/.
+For more information about how HDFS works, go to the Hadoop documentation.

 HDFS is used by the master and core nodes.
-Its advantage is that it's fast; its disadvantage is that it's ephemeral storage which is reclaimed when the cluster ends.
+One advantage is that it's fast; a disadvantage is that it's ephemeral storage which is reclaimed when the cluster ends.
 It's best used for caching the results produced by intermediate job-flow steps.

 |local file system||

 The local file system refers to a locally connected disk.
-When a Hadoop cluster is created, each node is created from an EC2 instance which comes with a preconfigured block of preattached disk storage called an Amazon EC2 local instance store.
-Data on instance store volumes persists only during the life of the associated EC2 instance.
-The amount of this disk storage varies by EC2 instance type.
-It is ideal for temporary storage of information that is continually changing, such as buffers, caches, scratch data, and other temporary content.
-For more information about EC2 instances, see Amazon Elastic Compute Cloud.
+When a Hadoop cluster is created, each node is created from an EC2 instance that comes with a preconfigured block of preattached disk storage called an instance store.
+Data on instance store volumes persists only during the life of its EC2 instance.
+Instance store volumes are ideal for storing temporary data that is continually changing, such as buffers, caches, scratch data, and other temporary content.
+For more information, see Amazon EC2 Instance Storage.

 You specify which file system to use by the prefix of the uniform resource identifier (URI) used to access the data.
 The following procedures illustrate how to reference several different types of file systems.